History of the Decathlon Brand

 Like any world-renowned company, Decathlon has had to deal with certain controversies throughout its history.
 In 2018, a petition was launched to demand the removal of hunting equipment available on the store shelves.
 Indeed, questions about the right to hunt and the animal cause are put back on the table through this petition.
 This last one would have been signed by nearly 65000 people.
 Nevertheless, the store continues today to distribute these hunting materials which are very successful.

 For several years and until today, Decathlon has also had to endure various complaints about production.
 For many, the manufacturing chain would not be green with productions in China, the lack of recycling, and the option of replacing products at the expense of a repair if it is of poor quality.
 However, Decathlon defends itself by affirming that it undertakes actions in order to reduce its carbon impact as much as possible, whether it is on road transport or air transport.

-Today the brand has become a low-cost sportswear empire with more than 96,000 employees, more than 2,200 stores in 57 countries like Russia, Colombia, Australia (not counting the various franchises).
+Today the brand has become a low-cost sportswear empire with more than 96,000 employees, and more than 2,200 stores in 57 countries like Russia, Colombia, and Australia (not counting the various franchises).
 In 2019, the Oxylane group estimates its annual turnover at nearly 12.4 billion euros.
 Today, the group is mainly managed by the duo of Michel Aballea and Mathieu Leclercq, the latter being the main initiator of the creation of private labels for all sports.
-Now, I recommend you to read two other blog posts about sport in France with:
+Now, I recommend you to read two other blog posts about sports in France: